 In 2011, Simon was elected as the Member of Parliament for Tamaki.
 Prior to his election, his background included a broad range of experiences from the commercial, public, and voluntary sectors.

 Simon was educated at the University of Auckland, and also trained to become a Catholic priest.
 Though he completed his training, he did not seek ordination.
 Instead, he sought wider involvement in the community to make a practical, hands-on difference.

 Raised in Whangarei, Simon came to Auckland in 1994 to begin his university studies.
 Apart from his two years working on aide development projects in Fiji and a year spent in the United States, Auckland has remained his home ever since.

 Simon is a director on the board of Monarchy New Zealand, a nationwide constitutional lobby group, and is a frequent media commentator on constitutional and monarchical issues in New Zealand.
 He has been active within the National Party for many years, holding numerous offices, and was a list candidate in 2008.

 Simon is a keen fencer, motorcyclist, runner, and supporter of the arts.
 He is dedicated to lifelong education and completed a Masters of Political Studies in 2010, which he undertook while working full-time.

 Simon is committed to working hard for the people of Tamaki, ensuring that their views are represented in Parliament.
-He is Chair of the Health Select Committee and a member of the Commerce Select Committee.
 He attends hundreds of meetings and events each year throughout the electorate and works closely with constituents to resolve problems they are facing.